guigaoliveira/k-nearest-neighbors/README.md

 ## API
 ### **classify(unknown, dataset, options)**
 This is the function used to classify something unknown from a data set.
-The first parameter is the you want to discover the group, the second parameter is the data set, the third are the options.
+The first parameter is the you want to discover the group, the second parameter is the data set with the groups, the third are the options.

 Example:
 ```javascript